 Sunday being a stunningly beautiful day, I thought it was too nice to be indoors.
 So a quick motorcycle ride took us to Murrumbateman, where we checked out the just-opened-this-week Flint in the Vines.
 Having had a good experience with the dinner menu at Flint in New Acton late last year, I knew the food [...]

-[ 25 March, 2010; 10:00 am to 12:00 pm. ] If you’re looking for a free, fun activity with your toddler or pre-schooler, this could be just the thing!
+[ 25 March 2010 at 10:00 am; ] If you’re looking for a free, fun activity with your toddler or pre-schooler, this could be just the thing!
 Playdates for the Planet are doing some fun kids craft with recycled materials at Weston Park on Thursday 25 March from 10am.
 Look out for our flag at the covered BBQ area at Weston Park in [...]

 Got this on email this morning, it looks like a great way for parents to bond with a baby or child with additional healthcare needs.
 I’m no scientist, but I can see only good things coming from babies getting lots of gentle, caring physical contact with their parents or carers.